peterhnm/dazn_player/README.md

 </div>

 ## About The Project
-This plugin tweaks the dazn.com media player.
+This plugin adds an option in the context menu that tweaks the `dazn.com` media player.
 It does this by removing the side panel, which shows statistics about the game being shown.
 This allows the media player to be expanded.
 > *__Note__*: You need to reload after you went back to the home screen.